CURRENT AUTHOR MEET & GREET!

 I grew up loving fantasy, and horror is the dark side of fantasy.

-How has writing changed/altered your life?
 The usual perks of self-employment — no punching the time clock, no damn bosses hovering over your desk.
 But in addition to that, writing mandates continual periods of self-examination.
 You don’t easily get away with lying to yourself on the page.
 It requires you to scour your history and your present for your deepest faults and pleasures, to reveal and revel in them, to find the strengths in your life and work from there, reaching outward.

 Who are your favorite authors and why?